sshere99/ayce/README.md

 A cycle of poker that starts with the button moving, deal, and then ends with a player winning.
 Within a Hand there are 4 betting rounds (or stages) - Preflop, post flop, Turn, River

 ## Betting Round:
 A round of betting for a given stage of a hand.
 It starts the right of the button (or right of BB for preflop).
-Continues until everyone has called or folded
+Continues until everyone has called or folded.
+At any given time, the player's investment is defined by "value in round" attribute.
+This is reset after a given betting round is complete

 ## Pot:
 Object representing a pot for a given Hand.
 Once the Hand is complete, the pot is discarded and a new instance is created.
 During the Hand, for a given betting round there Bets made.
 Each Bet is stored in an array under the Pot instance.
 At the end of the Betting Round, the array of Bet of cleared.